Saiboogu/cyberia-blog/arise-source/index.md

 02/12/25 - I underestimated CSS.
 Fortunately, I'm having fun figuring it out better.

-This page is hosted with Cloudflare, built with Github actions.
+This page is hosted with Cloudflare (02/15/25 - Now AWS Amplify), built with Github actions.
 Pages are written in Markdown, and I'm trying out <a href="https://surge.sh/" target="_blank">surge.sh</a> for staging.

 The theme began as the stock Arise theme and many aspects of that remain.
 I've been adjusting things though, and almost certainly will continue.